Tuesday, June 17, 2025

 My mom’s family is from beautiful farm in northeastern Nebraska.
 As a teenager, my mom and her sister, my Aunt Willa, worked the nightshift at a factory in a nearby at a plant that processed eggs.
 The yokes and whites were dehydrated into powder that could be used in cake mixes.
 As a kid, I heard many stories about “the egg-plant.”
 Workers wore big plastic aprons, stood at an assembly line, and cracked the eggs that came down the belt.
 If an egg were rotten, the worker dumped it (and there were many a rotten egg).
 This was not exactly a dream summer job for a teenager…

-My aunt now lives on the farm where she and my mom grew up and a few years ago she pointed to the top of the south hill and told me, that on their way home after the night shift at the egg-plan, tired as they were, they would park the car at the highest point with a view of the rolling farms hills where they would pause and enjoy the sunrise.
+My aunt now lives on the farm where she and my mom grew up and a few years ago she pointed to the top of the south hill and told me, that on their way home after the night shift at the egg-plant, tired as they were, they would park the car at the highest point with a view of the rolling farms hills where they would pause and enjoy the sunrise.
 Then, they’d head home to sleep.

 In 1910, a labor activist Helen Todd said in a speech, that we need “bread for all, and roses too.”